nicoverbruggen/phpmon/README.md

 This means that this configuration is recommended and supported:

 * macOS 10.15 Catalina
-* PHP 7.3.x installed with Homebrew 2; other versions of PHP are optional (with support for PHP 5.6 and PHP 7.0 [as well](https://github.com/eXolnet/homebrew-deprecated))
+* PHP 7.3.x installed with Homebrew 2
+    - other versions of PHP are optional
+    - includes support for PHP 5.6 and PHP 7.0 [as well](https://github.com/eXolnet/homebrew-deprecated)
-* Laravel Valet 2.5.x
+* Laravel Valet 2.5.x installed

 ## Why I built this